 <item>

-<guid isPermaLink="true">https://buildingbridges.cioos.ca/funding-opportunities-nweriop1/post/csa-explore-research-program-zOLEhffQpZTEkK2</guid>
+<guid isPermaLink="true">https://buildingbridges.cioos.ca/basic-2-column-umfls66p/post/building-bridges-event-ocean-vibe-coding-meetup-2zg6svkjA82Ss3k</guid>

 <dc:creator><![CDATA[Yan Chen]]></dc:creator>